 Why POSI?
 Background and motivation

 First developed in a 2015 blog post, POSI offers a set of guidelines by which open scholarly infrastructure organisations and initiatives that support the research community can be run and sustained.
 This site, launched in 2020, codifies POSI as a community resource.
 Many open infrastructure organisations are at different stages of their journeys toward compliance with POSI.
-As more attention is paid to open infrastructure and the community discusses where POSI fits in, wwe needed a place where POSI can be more closely integrated into the community’s vision for open research.
+As more attention is paid to open infrastructure and the community discusses where POSI fits in, we needed a place where POSI can be more closely integrated into the community’s vision for open research.

 Who adopts POSI?

-Any organisation that provides open infrastructure for research and scholarly communications is welcome to do their own self-assessment against the Principles.
+Any organisation or initiative that provides open infrastructure for research and scholarly communications is welcome to do their own self-assessment against the Principles.
 The list of adopters is kept current by the adopting organisations and anyone can make a merge request to add their assessment or a discussion post.
 Take a look at the community discussion and, once you’ve publicly committed, one of the adopters will add you to the informal Slack chat and email list for adopters.

 Do you have to meet all the commitments of POSI before you can adopt POSI?